Before you apply

 The RAD aims to create an inclusive working and studying environment.
 For onsite programmes of study, we wish to know if you have any health conditions or disabilities which might impair your ability to fulfil the requirements of your programme of study.
-Ahead of the programme start, we will ask you to complete a Fitness to Teach Questionnaire, which will be passed onto an external Occupational Health professional for assessment.
+Ahead of the programme start, we will ask you to complete a Fitness to Practice Questionnaire, which will be passed onto an external Occupational Health professional for assessment.
 The questionnaire is designed to identify students who need additional support whilst enrolled in a Faculty of Education programme of study.
 Our aim is to be supportive of students with additional learning/support needs.

-Please note that if you do have a disability as recognised and supported by the Disabled Students’ Allowance Quality Assurance Group (DSA - QAG), the Fitness to Teach questionnaire does not replace the assessment completed at one of the DSA-recognised assessment centres.
+Please note that if you do have a disability as recognised and supported by the Disabled Students’ Allowance Quality Assurance Group (DSA - QAG), the Fitness to Practice questionnaire does not replace the assessment completed at one of the DSA-recognised assessment centres.
 As such, you will still have to go through this process in order to get DSA as well as reasonable adjustments in regards to submissions and exams.

 UK-based students are encouraged to apply for Disabled Students’ Allowance prior to starting on programme.
 Early application should enable us to get your institutional support up and running as soon as you arrive.
 You will find more information on the following pages: